LGBT protesters decry rising homophobia, arrests in Poland

 “Perhaps the knife that was used to destroy the van back then will be used for a bigger crime next time,” Ziobro said.
 “There can be no license for this type of attack … we have to agree with this and stand together against criminals.”

-Protesters are further angered because Szutowicz, who was born into a male body and whose name at birth is Michal, has been put into male detention, though she feels like a woman.
+Protesters are further angered because Szutowicz has been put into male detention.

-Dunja Mijatovic, the human rights commission for the Council of Europe, the continent’s top human rights body, called Saturday for Margot’s immediate release.
+Dunja Mijatovic, the human rights commissioner for the Council of Europe, the continent’s top human rights body, called Saturday for her immediate release.

 “Order to detain her for 2 months sends very chilling signal for #FreedomOfSpeech & #LGBT rights in #Poland,” Mijatovic tweeted.